Road to Hana

-While there are a couple of spots to stop along the route, they are few and far between.
-It’s best to prepare with snacks and beverages so you don’t have to stop unless you absolutely need to.
-A few places that you can stop for food along the route include Nahiku Marketplace, Halfway to Hana, Aunty Sandy’s Banana Bread, Nahiku Gallery and Coffee Shop.
+While there is a few spots to stop along the route, they are few and far between.
+It's best to have snacks and beverages so you don't have to stop.
+A few places that you can stop for food along the route include Nahiku Marketplace, Halfway to Hana, Aunty Sandy’s Banana Bread, and Grandma's Coffee Shop.

 Plan Your Stops Ahead of Time

 Do your research ahead of time to be sure that you can have ample time at each destination without rushing or missing anything you truly want to see.